Hello again from Scotland!

 We all shared the same feelings.
 We conquered Goat Fell with each and every one of us having a reason to do it.

-So we sat and ate our snack bars, whilst watching the others eating sandwiches and wishing we had brought a proper lunch with us too.
+So we sat for a wee while and ate our snack bars, whilst watching the others eating sandwiches and wishing we had brought a proper lunch with us too.

 What goes up must come down, so we headed back.
 The path below looked so faraway and tiny!